Easy Homemade Chicken and Dumplings Recipe

 - 1/2 teaspoon garlic salt

-- Place you chicken in your cooking pot and add enough water to cover the chicken with about 2 inches of water, enough to boil it.
+- Place the chicken in your cooking pot and add enough water to cover the chicken with about 2 inches of water, enough to boil it.
 If you use too much water, your “soup” will be too thin.
 Be sure to leave the skin on your chicken while boiling.

 - While your chicken is boiling, make your dumplings.
-Mix the flour, and salt together and add enough water to make a dough.
+Mix the flour and salt together and add enough water to make a dough.
 Dust a cutting board with a little flour.
 Roll out your dough, dusting with more flour as needed to keep it from sticking.
-Don’t make your dumplings too thin, not like a pie crust, keep them just a little plump.
+Don’t make your dumplings too thin (not like a pie crust).
+Keep them just a little plump.
 Take a knife and slice your dough into bite-sized pieces.
-You may need to dust them with a little flour to keep them from being sticky, but the flour will help to thicken your “soup”.
+You may need to dust them with a little flour to keep them from being sticky, but the flour will help to thicken your “soup.”

 - Once your chicken is done, remove it from the water and set it aside to cool.
-Add the milk, butter and garlic salt to the chicken broth and return it to a slow boil.
+Add the milk, butter, and garlic salt to the chicken broth and return it to a slow boil.
 Drop your dumplings into the broth one at a time, stirring gently.